jorol/processing-marc/serializations.md

 The [variable fields](https://www.loc.gov/marc/specifications/specrecstruc.html#varifields) are [control fields](https://www.loc.gov/marc/bibliographic/bd00x.html) followed by data fields.
 Data fields consist of two indicators and a sequence of subfields.
 Indicators can be used interpret or supplement the data found in the field.
 Their meaning varies by field.
 Each subfield consists of a subfield code and the corresponding value.
 Data fields and subfields could be repeatable.

 A MARC record is terminated with a record terminator (Unicode character 'INFORMATION SEPARATOR THREE' [U+001D](https://www.fileformat.info/info/unicode/char/001d/index.htm)).
 Each part of a record is terminated with a field terminator (Unicode character 'INFORMATION SEPARATOR TWO' [U+001E](https://www.fileformat.info/info/unicode/char/001e/index.htm)).
-Each subfield of the data fields is terminated with a subfield terminator (Unicode character 'INFORMATION SEPARATOR THREE' [U+001F](https://www.fileformat.info/info/unicode/char/001e/index.htm)).
+Each subfield of the data fields is terminated with a subfield terminator (Unicode character 'INFORMATION SEPARATOR ONE' [U+001F](https://www.fileformat.info/info/unicode/char/001f/index.htm)).

 Example "MARC (ISO 2709)" record: